jokruger/kavun/docs/types/container-semantics.md

 ## Pure members and `_in_place` twins

-Every unsuffixed member is non-mutating: it answers a new value and never touches the receiver.
+Every not suffixed member is non-mutating: it answers a new value and never touches the receiver.
 The `_in_place` twin performs the same operation on the receiver's own body and returns the receiver (so mutators chain). `y = x.m(...)` and `x.m_in_place(...)` leave the same content in `x`'s role — the difference is only *where* it lands: